you-dont-need/You-Dont-Need-GUI/readme.md

 ls -alrth my_directory # -r: reverse output. -t: sort by time (modified). -h: output human-readable sizes.
 ```

-## tree view a directory and its subdirectorys
+## tree view a directory and its subdirectories

 **STOP OPENING YOUR FINDER OR FILE EXPLORER** :-1: